Marceillo/mindfulness/README.md

 ## Color Scheme: <a name="color-scheme"></a>

-When deciding on the color scheme, I decided I should go with colors matching the illustrations I got from [icons8](https://icons8.com/illustrations/animal/dog/technique--3d) i selected a pink-ish color to compliment the illustration perfectly and used the color [grader site](https://contrast-grid.eightshapes.com/?version=1.1.0&background-colors=&foreground-colors=%23FFFFF%2C%20%0D%0A%23d298aa%0D%0A%23d56589%2C%0D%0A%23a7244e%2C%20%0D%0A%23131313%2C%20%0D%0A%2300000%0D%0A&es-color-form__tile-size=compact&es-color-form__show-contrast=aaa&es-color-form__show-contrast=aa&es-color-form__show-contrast=aa18&es-color-form__show-contrast=dnp) to check the contrast scores, using the grid showed me which background colors match with which text color so the site is accessible to everyone.
+When deciding on the color scheme, I decided I should go with colors matching the illustrations I got from [icons8](https://icons8.com/illustrations/animal/dog/technique--3d) i selected a pink-ish color to compliment the illustration perfectly and used the color [grader site](https://contrast-grid.eightshapes.com/?version=1.1.0&background-colors=&foreground-colors=%23FFFFF%2C%20%0D%0A%23d298aa%0D%0A%23d56589%2C%0D%0A%23a7244e%2C%20%0D%0A%23131313%2C%20%0D%0A%2300000%0D%0A&es-color-form__tile-size=compact&es-color-form__show-contrast=aaa&es-color-form__show-contrast=aa&es-color-form__show-contrast=aa18&es-color-form__show-contrast=dnp) to check the contrast scores, using the grid showed me which background colours match with which text colour so the site is accessible to everyone.

 ![Color grader result](../docs/readme/color-grader.png);